 - Reproductive problems – Eating disorders can interfere with normal reproductive function in men and women.
 This can include amenorrhea (loss of menstrual periods) in women and lowered testosterone levels in men.
 In women, eating disorders can also cause infertility and increase the risk of having a low-birth-weight baby.

 - Mental health problems – Eating disorders often co-occur with other mental health conditions, such as depression, anxiety, and substance abuse disorders.

-These conditions can be long-lasting, requiring long-term treatment.
-At Sanford Behavioral Health, we offer a range of evidence-based treatment programs for eating disorders, including residential treatment and individual therapy.
+These conditions can require long-term treatment.
+At Sanford Behavioral Health, we offer a range of evidence-based treatment programs for eating disorders, including residential treatment, full- and partial-day treatment, and individual and family therapy.

 Understanding the Risks of an Eating Disorder

-Eating disorders are serious mental health issues that can devastate sufferers and their loved ones.
-Despite this, there is still a lot of confusion and misinformation about what causes eating disorders and how they can be treated.
-In reality, there is no single cause of an eating disorder, and treatment requires comprehensive medical and psychological support.
+There is confusion and misinformation about what causes eating disorders and how they can be treated.
+No single cause of an eating disorder exists, and treatment requires comprehensive medical, dietary, and psychological support.
 However, some risk factors may make someone more susceptible to developing an eating disorder, such as a history of dieting or body dissatisfaction.
 Certain personality traits, such as perfectionism or impulsivity, may also play a role.
-It’s important to remember that anyone can develop an eating disorder, regardless of age, weight, or background.
+It’s important to remember that anyone can develop an eating disorder, regardless of age, weight, gender identity, or cultural background.
 If you or someone you know is struggling with an eating disorder, please seek professional help.
 With the proper treatment, full recovery is possible.

 The Mental Health Effects of Eating Disorders